Living in Amsterdam

-The Student Hotel (TSH) has over 700 rooms that are rented to both Dutch and foreign students.
-The stay can vary from 1 week to 10 months.
-Permanent housing is not possible.
-More information on the website of TSH; Thestudenthotel.com
+- The Student Hotel (TSH) has more than 700 rooms that are rented to both Dutch and international students.
+The length of study may vary from 1 week to 10 months.
+Permanent accommodation is not possible.